snj-adhikari/node-next-block-chain/SPRINT_PLAN.md

 **Role**: Feature implementation and bug resolution

 **Current Tasks**:
-- [x] Fix blockchain API 500 errors with proper error handling
+- [ ] Implement Google authentication using NextAuth.js
-- [x] Implement comprehensive logging for debugging
+- [ ] Create a new database schema for users
-- [x] Add client-side validation and user feedback
+- [ ] Create a new API endpoint for Google authentication
-- [x] Ensure all API routes handle edge cases properly
+- [ ] Create a new frontend component for Google authentication
-- [x] Create feature branch for each implementation
+- [ ] Create feature branch for each implementation

 **Development Focus**:
 1. **API Error Resolution**: Root cause analysis and fixes